BDC Performance Table

 We use color coding a great deal to make the data acccessible.
 Generally speaking, different shades of green represent growth or positive numbers and red losses, while orange is for in-between.

-We began this quarterly review process in the IIIQ 2025, and to provide some recent historical context, you'll find both the IIIQ and IVQ 2025 ratings, plus the IQ 2026 assessments, beginning in late April 2026, as the earnings season plays out.
+We began this quarterly review process in IIIQ 2025, and to provide some recent historical context in the Performance Table, you'll find both the IIIQ and IVQ 2025 ratings, as well as the IQ 2026 assessments.
+We are still in the process of updating the IQ 2026 performance.